francisbitontistudio/genysis_pythonPKG/README.md

-# genysis_pythonPKG
+# GENYSIS

-python package for GENYSIS python library
+GENYSIS is an API designed to help developers leverage generative design techniques for 3D applications.